Mobile Menu Open Mobile Menu Close

 Podiceps rufopectus G.R.
 Gray; Checklist Committee 1953, Checklist N.Z.
 Birds: 16.

 New Zealand only.
 North Island: coastal and sand-dune lakes from North Cape (Otou) to lower Waikato; southern Taranaki to Paraparaumu; lakes and dams of Volcanic Plateau south to Lakes Rotopounamu and Rotoaira; lakes and dams of Gisborne, Hawke’s Bay, and Wairarapa, with post-nuptial flocks forming especially in Wairarapa and Manawatu (Stidolph & Heather 1978; Lusk & Lusk 1981).
 South Island: formerly sparingly distributed on lowland lakes, but declined rapidly in the 19th Century; last proved breeding early 1940s (Eglinton Valley); a single record between 1950 and 2000 (Lake Elterwater, Jun.
 1987), presumably a vagrant from the North Island (Heather 1988).
-Numerous records from Golden Bay, Tasman Bay, and Marlborough since 2006 (Scofield 2008; Miskelly et al. 2011, 2013, 2015; Miskelly, Crossland et al. 2017, 2019, 2021).
+Numerous records from Golden Bay, Tasman Bay, Marlborough and North Canterbury since 2006 (Scofield 2008; Miskelly et al. 2011, 2013, 2015; Miskelly, Crossland et al. 2017, 2019, 2021, 2023).
 Breeding confirmed at Takaka in 2012 and 2018 (Petyt 2013; Miskelly, Crossland et al. 2021) and likely near Seddon in 2015 (Miskelly, Crossland et al. 2017).
 The southernmost record was one (possibly two) at Pegasus wetland, North Canterbury, May 2020 (Miskelly, Crossland et al. 2021).
 Holocene remains from one North Island site (Poukawa) and three South Island sites (Lake Grassmere / Kapara Te Hau, Waikari Cave, Pyramid Valley); one midden record (Whakamoenga Cave, Taupo).
 Storer (1971, 1987) considered the New Zealand dabchick to be closely related to the Australian hoary-headed grebe P. poliocephalus, and that the two differ both in behaviour and in morphology from the “true” dabchicks or little grebes (Tachybaptus).
 However, the relationship is not here considered close enough to be subspecific.

 Poliocephalus poliocephalus (Jardine & Selby)